PharmaLedger-IMI/helmchart-ethadapter/charts/smartcontract/README.md

   - An preexisting ETH Account that you own needs must be provided.
 A new ETH account will *NOT* be created anymore.
   - Therefore no secret with OrgAccount data will be created anymore.
   - `config.quorumNodeUrl` has been replaced by `config.quorumNodeAddress` and `config.quorumNodePort`.
-  - `config.account` refers to an ETH account created by helm chart *standalone-quorum*.
+  - `config.account` defaults to an ETH account created by helm chart *standalone-quorum*.
   - `config.anchoringSC` has been removed.
 The SmartContract definition is now part of the container image.

 - From 0.1.x to 0.2.x